-The guarantee is open to the EIB Group, which signed the agreement for a guarantee up to the ceiling of EUR 19.6bn (75% of the guarantee) in March 2022, and other partners including national promotional banks and international financial institutions.
-Via these institutions and the private sector, the European Commission aims to mobilise EUR 372bn by 2027.
+The guarantee is open to the EIB Group, which signed the agreement for a guarantee up to the ceiling of EUR 19.6bn (75% of the guarantee) in March 2022.
+Additional guarantee agreements amounting to EUR 1.4bn were signed in Q4 2022 with several other implementing partners including CDP Equity (Italy), the Council of Europe Development Bank, the Nordic Investment Bank, the European Bank for Reconstruction and Developments and Caisse des Dépôts et Consignations (France).

+Via its implementing partners and the private sector, the European Commission aims to mobilise EUR 372bn by 2027.
+At the end of 2022, only the EIB Group already had signed operations, allowing for EUR 6.3bn of riskier financing and investment operations which mobilised around EUR 70bn of investments with the top beneficiary countries being Spain, France, Germany and Finland.

 The guarantee will be provisioned at 40% or EUR 10.5bn.
-Any calls emanating under the programme will be covered first by these provisions, which will be kept in the CPF.
+By end-2022, EUR 1.7bn was already paid into the Common Provisioning Fund and any calls emanating under the programme will be covered first by these provisions.
+One guarantee call was made in 2022 amounting to EUR 70,470.